 It’s hard to sell without shipping these days!
 I reduce, reuse and choose recyclable materials for packaging.
 Using anything else just feels wasteful.

 Natural materials can ALWAYS be reused!
 If you can’t, then nature can.
 Large wood scraps are used for smaller projects.
 Small scraps and shavings are used for mulch, fire starters, or smoking food!
 Shipping materials are reused for packaging.
 And TOOLS!
 They can all be resharpened, repaired, and even re-made!
 Disposable is disgusting.

 Why all the effort?

 I don’t want to help destroy the world (I don’t need that karma), and I do want to set a good example.
-It is difficult, because there’s so many wasteful habits to unlearn, followed by good habits to develop.
-Many people do try to live better.
+It is difficult: there are so many wasteful habits to unlearn, followed by good habits to develop.
+Some people do try to live better.
 Unfortunately, businesses create so much waste, going unnoticed, and no one is taking responsibility.
 It’s a good time for change.

 Both my household and business operates without trash service.
 It was an important step to help realize exactly how wasteful we can be, and how not wasteful we can become!